'The Body Snatcher' set for scrap with 'Sasha'

-Despite his solitary loss to Joshua in one of the biggest British title battles in history, Dillian became the first opponent to trouble the formidible force that had beaten all 14 of his foes before the third round had finished up to that point.
+Despite his solitary loss to Joshua in one of the biggest British heavyweight title battles in history, Dillian became the first opponent to trouble the formidible force that had beaten all 14 of his foes before the third round had finished up to that point.
 In the second round, while under duress, he managed to land one of his famous left hooks flush on the chin of AJ, who was rocked for the first time as a pro.
-Whyte famously floored and beat AJ in the amateurs, which was the cause of the bad blood between their British battle.
+Whyte famously floored and beat AJ in the amateurs, which was the cause of the bad blood in the build-up to their British battle.

 Trained by Mark Tibbs, the pair have been unbeaten for over four years now.
-Tibbs waved his magic wand, and continues to work his magic as Whyte shows improvements fight upon fight.
-He is slimmer, fitter, stronger, better than ever, and his list of scalps are highly impressive.
-He has collected the WBC International title, the British belt on his second attempt, then came the WBC Silver and WBO International titles, culminating in the WBC interim world title, which is the bauble he defends for the first time against the dangerous Povetkin.
+Tibbs waved his magic wand over Whyte, who showed major improvements fight upon fight.
+He became slimmer, fitter, stronger, better than ever, and his list of scalps are highly impressive.
+He has collected the WBC International title, the British belt on his second attempt, then came the WBC Silver and WBO International titles, culminating in the WBC interim world title, which is the bauble he defends for the first time against the dangerous Russian.
 Whyte's scalps includes two former world champions, an Olympian, an unbeaten heavyweight - all with a combined record of 260-37-3.

 Both boxers' glaringly obvious shared stat is that they each lost to Joshua in the seventh round.